 A Probate Court's Order transferring title upon death acts as a "deed," vesting title in the person inheriting, even though the Order is not a deed.

 Until the spring of 2014 the Clark County Recorder wanted to see a certified copy of a court order transferring title to property.
 Now, however, they will record a regular court order provided that the order has the court's file stamp indicating the order was filed.

 If two people hold title to real estate as joint tenants and one dies, the surviving joint tenant can obtain title to the property by filing an "Affidavit of Death of Joint Tenant" along with a death certificate.
 This document as a deed transferring title to the surviving joint tenant even though it is not a deed.

 We charge $200 to do an Affidavit of Death of Joint Tenant once the certified copy of the death certificate is provided.
-If the death certificate is not in English a translation will be required and there will be an additional charge of $100.
+If the death certificate is not in English a translation will be required and there will be an additional charge of $100 plus you will have to provide an official translation.
 These fees include government filing fees.

 Part Four: Common Problems with Recording Deeds

 The following are some problems we have encountered in recording deeds in the different counties of Nevada: